wqferr/palette-maker/README.md

 approach the clicked cell's colour.

 ## Other details ##
+### The Save Directory ###
+The saved palettes' destination depends on how you run the app, as well as in which OS you use.

+* If you use Windows:
+    * The .exe will save the files to %appdata%/palette-maker/
+    * The .love will save the files to
+    %appdata%/LOVE/palette-maker/
+* If you use a Unix system:
+    * The .love will save the files to ~/.local/share/love/palette-maker/

+Note that running the source code is, in practice, the same as running a .love file.

 ### Saving ###
 Pressing `CTRL + S` will dump the resulting palette into a 16x16 image, with a 1 to 1 correlation cell-pixel (i.e. each cell dumps its color into the pixel